qdweer3/TikTok-Bot/README.md

 ## TikTok Bot
-A bot that generates followers, likes, views, shares and comment likes! (from zefoy / automatic process)
+A bot that generates followers, likes, views, shares and comment likes! (from zefoy / automatic process) ##linux##

 ## Requirements
 * You must have python installed (of course)